Hurricane Harvey caused historic flooding in Houston, Texas; many people are curious about the importance of flood insurance.

 The two darkest brown shadings show the highest concentration of flood reports in the U.S. between 1996-2013

 Top 10 States Most at Risk of Flooding

 - South Carolina

 - North Carolina

-It’s been reported that as little as 17% of homeowners that are affected by Harvey have flood insurance.
-Everyone else whose home suffers damage from the flooding will be dependent on Government aid such as, the Federal Emergency Management Agency, or FEMA.
+It’s been reported that as little as 17% of homeowners affected by Harvey have flood insurance.
+Everyone else whose home suffers damage from the flooding will be dependent on Government aid such as the Federal Emergency Management Agency, or FEMA.

 FEMA’s grants max out at $33,300 per household.
 However, most families will receive much less.
-In fact, in order to qualify for a grant FEMA much believe your home has sustained so much damage there is nowhere in your home you can live in.
+In fact, to qualify for a grant, FEMA believes your home has sustained so much damage there is nowhere in your home you can live in.

 Most Costly Natural Disasters on Record

 Tropical Storm Harvey, a Category 4 hurricane when it hit land in Texas, is set to cause some of the most expensive damage in U.S. history.
 Here are the top 11 costliest natural disasters on record.